The Bankrate promise

 “Keep in mind that paying points will reduce the amount of cash you’re actually getting on a net basis from the cash-out refi,” says McBride.

-If you choose to finance points with your loan, rather than paying for them upfront at closing, you’ll also be paying more in interest.
+If you choose to finance points with your loan, rather than paying for them upfront at closing, you’ll also pay more in interest.